Reviewing Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG)

-Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG) are both business services companies, but which is the better investment?
-We will compare the two companies based on the strength of their earnings, valuation, institutional ownership, risk, profitability, analyst recommendations and dividends.
+Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG) are both business services companies, but which is the superior business?
+We will compare the two companies based on the strength of their risk, profitability, dividends, institutional ownership, valuation, earnings and analyst recommendations.

-This is a summary of current ratings and price targets for Harte Hanks and Options Media Group, as provided by MarketBeat.
+This is a breakdown of recent ratings and price targets for Harte Hanks and Options Media Group, as provided by MarketBeat.com.

 |Sell Ratings